 Label each slide so it can be uniquely identified.
 For example, write the sample number, sample date, and abbreviated site information on each slide label with a soft pencil.
 Other station identifiers along with the total number of slides, the initials of the mounter, and the date mounted can be written on a small piece of paper and attached to the tray on which the slides are placed to dry.
-This is often helpful when identifying the organisms.
+This is often helpful when identifying organisms.

-Place a drop of CMC on the slide for each organism you are mounting.
+Place a drop of CMC-10 on the slide for each organism you are mounting.
 An excess of CMC may be used, which will help to form a seal around the cover slip when it is pressed down.
 Mount three midges/worms per slide, under separate 12-mm cover slips.
 In the case of very large specimens, mount two per slide under separate 18-mm cover slips.